Attorneys Committed to Getting Clients Money For Burial Expenses And More

-- Our award-winning lawyers used to work for insurance companies, so they know the ins and outs of the business.
+- Our award-winning personal injury lawyers used to work for insurance companies and use this experience to help clients win.

 - Attorneys Theodore Spaulding and Jeremy Hayes have received a perfect 10/10 score on Avvo, an attorney rating website.

 - Our top law firm is driven by results, which we achieve by providing honest and aggressive representation to each client.

 - We are proud to be recognized as one of the best law firms in Lawrenceville and vow to fight for the rights of your family.

 - If you want to learn more about working with a lawyer from Spaulding Injury Law, read the reviews right here on our website.

 In the state of Georgia, a wrongful death is one caused by the negligence of another person.
 If the event of a wrongful death, the victim’s family members may be able to file a wrongful death claim, which is a civil lawsuit, against the negligent party that caused the death.
 A wrongful death case is somewhat similar to a personal injury case, however the victim in a wrongful death claim is deceased.

 If you have lost a family member, contact the experienced wrongful death attorneys at Spaulding Injury Law today to discuss your case and learn about your legal options.
 You can schedule a free consultation with our compassionate and understanding attorneys by calling 678-541-8841 or filling out the contact form on our website.

 How Can Our Experienced Attorneys Help You File A Wrongful Death Claim In GA?

 Are you ready to file a wrongful death claim?
 First, it’s important to understand who is allowed to file a claim and when you should file.
 Although many people may grieve the loss of someone whom they shared a close relationship with, only certain family members are allowed to pursue legal action against the negligent party.